 With this transformation came permanent faculty appointments to Canadian Studies and the development of a full undergraduate program.
 A joint Ph.D. program with Trent University was introduced in 2000.
 This program builds on the combined strengths of the existing undergraduate and MA programs at the two universities and provides Canada’s only full interdisciplinary doctoral program in Canadian Studies.

 In 2010, we introduced the Indigenous Studies program, which offers a variety of cutting-edge courses related to Indigenous issues in Canada and the world.
-Students can currently enrol in a Minor in Indigenous Studies and in September of 2017 we will launch a Combined Honours Degree in Indigenous Studies.
+Students can currently enrol in a Minor in Indigenous Studies and in September of 2017 we launched a Combined Honours Degree in Indigenous Studies.
 Both of these programs can be combined with other undergraduate programs at Carleton.
 Recognizing the importance of Indigenous Studies to our academic mission, Carleton’s Board of Governors approved a proposal in June of 2016 to change the School’s name to the School of Indigenous and Canadian Studies.

 Since its inception, the School of Indigenous and Canadian Studies at Carleton has constantly reinvented itself to incorporate new knowledge and new approaches, in order to understand the creative tensions and diversity that characterize Canada and the people who occupy its space.
 We have established a strong reputation in interdisciplinary research and teaching in areas related to and intersecting with heritage conservation; Canadian cultural studies; Indigenous studies; settler studies; identities and social movements; gender and women’s studies; environment and place; and issues related to public policy, politics, language, economy, and society.